stream-protocol/b2b-marketplace-backend/README.md

 ## Repository structure

-The Medusa repository is a mono-repository managed using Lerna.
-Lerna allows us to have all Medusa packages in one place, and still distribute them as separate NPM packages.
+The b2b marketplace repository is a mono-repository managed using Lerna.
+Lerna allows us to have all e-commerce packages in one place, and still distribute them as separate NPM packages.

 ## Licensed